testflows/TestFlows/cla/individual_v1.md

-      including any modifications or additions to an existing work, that is intentionally submitted by You to the Maintainers for inclusion in, or documentation of, any of the products owned or managed by the FMaintainer (the "Work").
+      including any modifications or additions to an existing work, that is intentionally submitted by You to the Maintainers for inclusion in, or documentation of, any of the products owned or managed by the Maintainers (the "Work").
 For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the Maintainers or its representatives, including but not limited to communication on electronic mailing